DuckyBlender/duck_transcriber/README.md

 ## **Supported Commands**

-- `/start`: Initializes the bot and provides a welcome message.
+- `/start`: Provides a welcome message.
 - `/help`: Provides information on how to use the bot and its features.
 - more coming soon!